Ghiftee/Conference-page/README.md

 Show your support
 Give a ⭐️ if you like this project!

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+## Acknowledgements
+Hat tip to Cindy Shin of Behance for the project inspiration and design

 ## 📝 License